 One of the common ways for new coaches to attract clients and generate business is to give presentations in their (live or online) community.
-As an IHC graduate, you will have the opportunity to give a 20-minute presentation at either a bi-weekly support meeting or at our monthly professional meeting, allowing you to hone your presentation skills, introduce current mental health topics, demonstrate effective healing techniques, or offer business solutions.
+As an IMHC graduate, you will have the opportunity to give a 20-minute presentation on a topic of your choosing at either a bi-weekly support meeting or at our monthly professional meeting, allowing you to hone your presentation skills, introduce current mental health topics, demonstrate effective healing techniques, or offer business solutions.
 This is also an opportunity to reach beyond the Nickerson Institute community, as the recording of your presentation may be used for your own marketing/promotional use.